chandieka/RuleEngine/README.md

 # Requirement
 - PHP 8.0+
 - PHP yaml extension
--

 # Installation
-Run this command
+Run this command.

 `$ composer install`

 # How to used?
-Executing the command bellow will generate Sigma rule which are based malware filetypes
+Executing the command bellow will generate Sigma rule which are based malware filetypes.

 `$ php sigma-filetype.php`

-Executing the command bellow will generate Sigma rule which are based malware family
+Executing the command bellow will generate Sigma rule which are based malware family.

 `$ php sigma-signature.php`

-Executing the command bellow will generate Sigma rule which are based the latest addition of malware to the MalwareBazaar
+Executing the command bellow will generate Sigma rule which are based the latest addition of malware to the MalwareBazaar.

 `$ php sigma-recent-set.php`